0xPARC/0xparc-intro-book/src/bigbook-frontmatter.typ

 = About this novel

-This novel _Notes on Programmable Cryptography_ is a sequel to the novella _Three Easy Pieces in Programmable Cryptography_, from the #link("https://0xparc.org", "0xPARC Foundation").
+This novel _Notes on Programmable Cryptography_ is a sequel to the novella Four Easy Pieces in Programmable Cryptography_, from the #link("https://0xparc.org", "0xPARC Foundation").
 Whereas the novella was short enough to print and give to friends as a souvenir to read on a plane ride,